Abstraction-Refinement Based Optimal Control with Regular Objectives: Optimal Control of Piecewise Linear Systems

 The rest of this section proves Theorem \ref{thm:main_converge}.
 Proofs of some lemmas are provided in the appendix to improve readability of this section.
-Henceforth, let $\u^* = \{u^*_t\}_{t\in[k]}$ be an optimal control input sequence and $\zeta^* = \phi(x_0^*, \u^*) = \{x^*_t\}_{t\in [k+1]}$ be an optimal trajectory for Problem \ref{prob:opt} which satisfies Assumption \ref{assump}.
-The proof also requires a special kind of strategy which chooses a unique transition on the control input from any path that conforms to the strategy. \begin{mydef} A \textbf{chain strategy} for a transition system $\T$ and an initial state $s_0$ is a strategy $\sigma \in \str(\T)$ such that there is one path in $\pathm_\sigma(\T, s_0)$. \end{mydef}
+Henceforth, let $\u^* = \{u^*_t\}_{t\in[k]}$ be a robust optimal control input sequence with respect ot $x_0^*$ and $\zeta^* = \phi(x_0^*, \u^*) = \{x^*_t\}_{t\in [k+1]}$ be the corresponding optimal trajectory for Problem \ref{prob:opt}.
+The proof also requires a special kind of strategy that ensures that there is a unique path conforming to this strategy, by choosing inputs that result in exactly one successor state (see Figure \ref{fig:partition}). \begin{definition} A \textbf{chain strategy} for a transition system $\T$ and an initial state $s_0$ is a strategy $\sigma \in \str(\T)$ such that there is one path in $\pathm_\sigma(\T, s_0)$. \end{definition}

-To prove Theorem \ref{thm:main_converge}, first, we show that for any trajectory whose initial state and inputs have a bounded deviation from that of the optimal trajectory, the error between any of those trajectories is bounded.
+To prove Theorem \ref{thm:main_converge}, first, we show that for any trajectory whose initial state and inputs have a bounded deviation from that of the optimal trajectory, the trajectory itself will have a bounded deviation from the optimal trajectory.